How We Use AI and JTBD to Accelerate Portfolio Company Growth

 - Launch features and services that expand wallet share naturally

-- Tell a better story to strategic buyers at exit
+- Tell a better story to strategic partners and stakeholders

 This is because they're not built around a static product—they're built around helping customers succeed.
 And as long as that job remains relevant, the company has permission to grow alongside its customers.